 Ph.D. in Counselor Education

 The Counselor Education doctoral program provides the highest professional degree available to students who aspire to leadership positions in counselor education and school counseling.
-The degree includes a prescribed curriculum of required and elective courses for a minimum of sixty-nine hours of graduate credit.
+The degree includes a prescribed curriculum of required and elective courses for a minimum of sixty to seventy-two hours of graduate credit.
+If the student is a graduate of a CACREP accredited master's degree, the student will be required to take a minimum of 60 credit hours.
+Students who are graduates from a non-CACREP accredited program may be required to take a minimum of seventy-two hours.
 However, the doctoral degree is awarded on the basis of successful completion of this coursework and completion of a major research study resulting in the presentation and defense of a dissertation.

 Students who complete the doctoral degree in counselor education will be able to:

 - apply counseling theory and research to the counselor education and/or school counseling leadership functions